 - You will receive creditor calls

 This company will help you with both consumer and business debt relief services.
 They have various options they use in debt management.
-They handle all types unsecured debt, credit card debt, car loans, utility bills and personal loans.
+They handle all types of unsecured debt, credit card debt, car loans, utility bills, and personal loans.

 You start with a free no-obligation debt-relief consultation.
 They provide possible debt relief solutions.
 Once you enroll in their program they provide guidance and negotiate with your creditors until your debt is completely eliminated.